brunobuddy/brunobuddy/README.md

 I am Bruno, a senior TypeScript developer and entrepreneur.

-Co-founder of [Buddyweb](https://buddyweb.fr), a digital agency and [Manifest](https://manifest.build), an open-source backend-as-a-service.
+Co-founder of [Manifest](https://manifest.build), an open-source backend-as-a-service and [Buddyweb](https://buddyweb.fr), a digital agency.
 I am located in [Grenoble](https://www.openstreetmap.org/search?query=grenoble#map=9/45.017/5.757) 🇫🇷🏔🫕 with a strong personal and professional attachment to Paris 🗼.

 - ⚙️ I work mainly with `.ts`, `.tsx`.
 Sometimes with `.scss` but I am not so proud of it